Hickory Aviation Museum: History

 The museum originated from the Sabre Society, which was formed in 1991 to restore a North American FJ-3 Fury on display at a ballpark in Taylorsville, North Carolina.
-Co-founded by Kyle and Kregg Kirby, it opened to the public on 19 May 2007.
+From 1993 to 2004 the society hosted an airshow at the airport.
+The museum, co-founded by Kyle and Kregg Kirby, Jim Trexler and Phil Hazel, opened to the public on 19 May 2007.

+In 2021, the museum announced it would receive an F4F on loan from the National Naval Aviation Museum.

 In 2022, plans were announced for a new building located at Hickory Regional Airport.
 In addition to housing the museum's aircraft, it will also serve as a training facility for the Catawba Valley Community College.
 The new facility will cost a total of $22 Million, with $15 Million appropriated from the state budget and the remaining $7 Million from museum fundraising.
 Stipulations of the plan include relinquishing the spot the museum has within the commercial terminal should commercial operations return to Hickory Regional Airport.
+The museum broke ground on the new building on 26 October 2023.

+The museum has received a number of aircraft on loan from the National Naval Aviation Museum, including a NU-1B in January 2024.
+This trend continued with the arrival of an AV-8B in July of that year.
+By July 2025, the museum had begun moving aircraft into the new 53,000 sqft structure.